Sean-Bradley/Seans-Python3-Flask-Rest-Boilerplate/readme.md

 ## Seans Python3 Flask Rest Boilerplate

 ### MIT License
-Rememeber, No guarantess, or even fit for a particular purpose.
+Rememeber, No guarantees, or even fit for a particular purpose.

 This project will be updated slowly as required, so stay tuned.